Should you use puns in your Christmas marketing?

 It’s a load of ol’ puns, right?

-As soon as bonfire night is over, the Christmas marketing onslaught begins.
+As soon as bonfire night is over, the onslaught begins.
 There’s the John Lewis Christmas ad countdown.
 The ALDI, Kevin the Carrot ad countdown.
 The M&S Christmas ad countdown.
 And, for fans, normal Channel 4 Countdown is on too (the only countdown that matters, to be honest).

 Then there are the puns.